 I don’t think we have all 25 open yet, but I think what we’re seeing is a retail launch that’s not been as smooth as it could have been.
 And I think the other piece here is also is that as a retail operator, as one of the first 25, your responsibility is not just to your business, your responsibility is also to the industry as a whole, because you’re actually setting a precedent that everybody has to either overcome, or live within for years and years and years to come.
 So, long story short, retail roll-out wasn’t ideal but right now we are in a holding pattern and we are actually hoping for news from the provincial government.

 They are committed to a no cap environment.
-They are committed to more heavily regulated licensing procedures as in you’ll need a higher letter of credit to actually apply for store licenses.
+They are committed to more heavily regulated licensing procedures as in you’ll need a higher letter of credit to actually apply for store licenses and Cannabis Payment Processing.
 You need to hold an extra lease in order to apply for a license because they’ve recognized that the previous lottery was not ideal, and that there’s a need to get organized operators into the market in order to, A. compete with the black market, and, B. truly destigmatize the industry and actually start rolling this out at scale.

 Melinda: Right, and also not ideal for those who want to go and be able to purchase it legally and who are sort of like, “Well, where can I go?”
 There’s not very many options, right?

 Steffen: And that is actually one of the main issues.
 Now I think if you just look at the sales numbers and in the comparable sales numbers in between the provinces, the reality is that Ontario is dead last because we don’t have customer touch points.
 And yes, we can talk about we need to get rid of the black market every single day, but unless we have more touch points, this will never happen.
 So for us, the number one priority needs to be to get more of your customer touch points into the market place.

 Melinda: So, you said you’re in a holding pattern.
 How is mīhī handling this curve ball here?